macstadium/orka-integrations/GitHub/README.md

-[!CAUTION]
-# Deprecation Alert May 6, 2024

-This Github Actions Integration is now deprecated in favor of the new [one](https://github.com/macstadium/orka-github-actions-integration/).

 # Official Support Deprecation

+## May 6, 2024

-As of May 6, 2024 this folder is no longer officially supported.
+As of May 6, 2024 this Github Actions Integration is no longer officially supported and is now deprecated in favor of the new [one](https://github.com/macstadium/orka-github-actions-integration/).
 The code owner will still maintain and provide long term support, without official guarantee.

 ## Orka-GitHub Actions Integration